tracepaperapp/docs/tracepaper-docs/Technical Concepts/Why Tracepaper Uses a Code Generator Instead of Runtime Interpretation.md

 ---

 ### **4. Avoiding the Pitfalls of No-Code**
-While no-code platforms aim to simplify development, they often fall short for complex, scalable systems.
+While no-code platforms aim to simplify development, they often fall short for complex systems when used outside the design’s intended use cases.
 Code generation bridges this gap by providing:
 - **Flexibility:** No-code tools often restrict advanced customization, while generated code can be extended directly via Python files as part of the model.
 - **Transparency:** No-code solutions can hide behavior behind proprietary layers, making debugging and extensions difficult.
 In contrast, Tracepaper generates fully readable and modifiable code.
 - **Ownership:** The generated code is fully yours to maintain, even if you decide to move away from Tracepaper and adopt a pro-code development flow.